mdfloy22/mdfloy22_/quiz2.md

 >>>Case of Pronoun: genitive- denotes possession/belonging

 Nessus tried to rape Deianira.
 Hercules killed Nessus.
-Nessus, who was killed by Hercules, tried to rape Deianira.
+Nessus, who was killed by Hercules, tried to rape Deianira.❌
 >Pronoun: qui
 >>Antecedent: Nessus
 >>>Case of Pronoun: nominative- proper noun

 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-Nessus gave Deianira a vial of blood that poisoned Hercules.
+Nessus gave Deianira a vial of blood that poisoned Hercules.❌
 >Pronoun: quod
 >>Antecedent: vial of blood
 >>>Case of Pronoun: nominative- noun/object